matthewrevell/tutorials/Web_Hosting/lamp-ubuntu.md

 list to a full working LAMP server.

-We are going to rely on the included Ubuntu way of doing this task using the Tast Selector that is usually run at server installation time.
+We are going to rely on the included Ubuntu way of doing this task using the Task Selector that is usually run at server installation time.

 ## Install Task Selector